ngduc/parcelui/README.md

 # 🚀 Parcel UI

-Parcel + Typescript + React + Router + CSS Modules + SASS
+Parcel + Typescript + React + Router + CSS Modules + SASS + Jest

 And more:

 - Lazy loading (code splitting) for a page (Route).
 - CSS scoping using CSS Modules: just import a local CSS or SASS file and use it.
-- Store management with react-easy-state (easier than Redux, MobX)
+- Store management with react-easy-state (easier than Redux, MobX).
+- Component unit testing with Jest & Enzyme.

 ### 🔧 Installation